 Redwood National and State Park is an aggregation of California owned land which is managed jointly by the National and California Park Services.
 The official Redwood National Park is near the city of Eureka, but there are large clusters of giant California redwood trees scattered from far south at San Francisco to the north at Crescent City.
 Read on to see my favorite places to see the giant Redwoods in California.

 The giant Redwoods in California are largely contained within the Redwoods National and State Park which covers a large area of Northern California.
 This makes it difficult to know what to actually visit, especially if you are pressed for time.
-Come along with me as we explore my favorite places for visiting the Giant California Redwoods.
+Come along with me as we explore my best places to see Redwoods in California.

 What to Expect When Visiting Redwood National Park?